ghitacornel/testSpring/readme.txt

 see packages beans.scopes.*

-3. A BEAN CONTAINER DEFINES SPECIFIC LIFECYCLE FOR EACH PROVIDED BEAN TYPE AND OFFERS LIFECYCLE CONTROLLING METHODS
+3. A BEAN CONTAINER DEFINES SPECIFIC LIFECYCLE FOR EACH PROVIDED BEAN TYPE AND PROVIDES LIFECYCLE CONTROLLING METHODS

 Each container usually defines a very specific lifecycle for each provided bean type.
 Yet a common pattern occurred.
 See javax.annotation.PostConstruct and javax.annotation.PreDestroy.